coalpha/liveclock/README.md

 # liveclock

-*A death clock in a dead language*
+*A death clock in a dead language.*

 Oh boy, here comes another learning project.
 This time, I wanted to learn a language called LiveScript.
 It's part of the CoffeeScript family and it really